Robert Greenwald: Awards and honors

 Greenwald's work has earned 25 Emmy Award nominations, two Golden Globe nominations, the Peabody Award and the Robert Wood Johnson Award.
 He was awarded the 2002 Producer of the Year Award by the American Film Institute.
 He has been honored for his investigative film work by the ACLU Foundation of Southern California; the Liberty Hill Foundation; the Los Angeles chapter of the National Lawyers Guild; Physicians for Social Responsibility; Consumer Attorney's Association of Los Angeles; Los Angeles Alliance for a New Economy and the Office of the Americas.

-Greenwald's films have garnered the following nominations and awards:
+Nominations and awards for Greenwald's films: